Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Consistency of assumptions in DGLV

-which was calculated with $k_{\text{max}}=2x E$ and, for simplicity, an exponential distribution of scattering centers.
-The equivalent asymptotic result without the short pathlength correction is given by \cite{Gyulassy:2000er}

-We see from \autoref{eqn:asymptotics_correction} and \autoref{eqn:asymptotics_DGLV} that for asymptotically large values of energy, $\Delta E_{\text{corr.}} / E \sim E^0$ while $\Delta E_{\text{DGLV}} / E\sim \ln E/E$.
+The prediction of significant enhancement of high-$p_T$ light flavor mesons shown in \cref{fig:pion_raa_AA,fig:pion_raa_pA} stems from the asymptotic dependence of the short pathlength correction on energy \cite{Kolbe:2015rvk}.
+We see from \cref{eqn:asymptotics_correction,eqn:asymptotics_DGLV} that for asymptotically large values of energy, $\Delta E_{\text{corr.}} / E \sim E^0$ while $\Delta E_{\text{DGLV}} / E\sim \ln E/E$.
 Thus, inevitably, the correction becomes larger than the uncorrected result in the large $E$ limit.
 Presumably, then, there's some intermediate value of the energy at which the assumptions that went into either the DGLV derivation, the derivation of the correction, or both are violated.
-As noted in the Introduction, the derivations of both DGLV energy loss and its small pathlength correction assumed: (1) the \textit{Eikonal approximation} which assumes that the energy of the hard parton is the largest scale in the problem; (2) the \textit{soft radiation approximation} which assumes $x \ll 1$; (3) \textit{collinearity} which assumes $k^+ \gg k^-$; (4) the impact parameter varies over a large transverse area; and (5) the \textit{large formation time assumption} which assumes $\omega_{0} \ll \mu \Leftrightarrow \frac{\mathbf{k}^2}{2 x E} \ll \mu$ and $\omega_1 \ll \mu_1 \Leftrightarrow \frac{(\mathbf{k} - \mathbf{q_1})^2}{2 x E} \ll \sqrt{\mu^2 + q_1^2}$.
+As noted in the Introduction, the derivations of both DGLV energy loss and its small pathlength correction assumed: (1) the \textit{Eikonal approximation} which assumes that the energy of the hard parton is the largest scale in the problem; (2) the \textit{soft radiation approximation} which assumes $x \ll 1$; (3) \textit{collinearity} which assumes $k^+ \gg k^-$; (4) the impact parameter varies over a large transverse area; and (5) the \textit{large formation time assumption} which assumes $\omega_{0} \ll \mu \Leftrightarrow \mathbf{k}^2 / 2 x E \ll \mu$ and $\omega_1 \ll \mu_1 \Leftrightarrow (\mathbf{k} - \mathbf{q_1})^2 / 2 x E \ll \sqrt{\mu^2 + q_1^2}$.
 For the large formation time assumption we found that in the original calculation (details in \cite{Kolbe:2015suq}), $\omega_0 \ll \mu$ was only used in the weaker form $\omega_0 \ll \mu_1$; and so we will be considering this weaker assumption instead.

+In this section we numerically check the consistency of these assumptions with the final radiative energy loss result.
+In particular, the analytic properties of the matrix element mean that it may have non-zero support for momenta that are unphysical (even complex).
+The relevant question for us is: does the matrix element (modulus squared) give a significant contribution to the energy loss in kinematic regions that are integrated over but for which the derivation of the matrix element is not under control?